Join Our Newsletter!

 Minimise the environmental impact of your home through sustainable passive design.
+Our architects specialise in environmentally friendly architecture, we love creating homes that are beautiful to look at and good for the environment!

-Generally speaking, sustainable home design is a relatively modern concept.
-This is because we, as a society, have only begun focussing on the importance of water conservation and energy efficiency in the past few decades.
-It is, nevertheless, an important concept that we, at dion seminara architecture, have fully embraced.
-So much so, that we have invested heavily in solar production for our own office.
+Nevertheless, it is an important concept that we at dion seminara architecture have fully embraced – so much so that we have invested heavily in solar production for our own office.
 Feel free to check out our solar analytics display here.
 It will show you our solar production as well as the kilograms of CO2 we save each day.

 It’s little wonder that sustainable home designs have become so popular when you consider all the benefits they offer.